acekyd/devcomm/readme.md

 - Run composer install or composer update
 - Run npm install
 - Duplicate .env.example and rename your copy to .env
-- Replace the database details with yours
+- Replace the database details in .env with yours
 - php artisan migrate
 - php artisan passport:install
 - Update config in your .env
+- php artisan key:generate -> to generate your app key
+- update your .env file with your app key
 - chmod 600 storage/oauth-private.key
 - chmod 600 storage/oauth-public.key
 - php artisan serve